 A friend who lost her young daughter to cancer shared, “I would chose an afternoon when I had some free time and get out all the photos and letters.
 I’d look at them and go over them and allow myself to cry.
 I did this over and over to be intentional about taking time to grief.”

-Grieving is an important thing to do.
+Grieving is an important to your emotional and physical health.
+Grieving is work and it takes time.
 If you learn how and take time to grieve your losses, you will be a healthier person in every way.

 Intentional grieving is worth setting aside time to do because if you get stuck in grief, it can stunt your growth and keep you from contributing all you have to give.
 There is a time to grieve and then a time to move on.